What is a literature review in research?

 - Starting a literature review with “A number of scholars have studied the relationship between X and Y” and simply listing who has studied the topic and what each scholar concluded is not going to strengthen your paper.

-A good literature review WILL:
+A good review of the literature DOES:

 - Summarize the most relevant and important aspects of the scientific literature related to your area of research